This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Knitting The Initial Cuff Rows

-Once your stitches are joined, it’s time to build the cuff.
+With your stitches joined, it’s time to focus on knitting the cuff, the foundation of every mitten.

 Shaping The Mitten Body